 The Human Energetics and Thermoregulation (HEaT) Laboratory is dedicated to exploring the metabolic needs and changes that occur around exercise with special attention to nutritional manipulations and the impact of both internal and external thermoregulatory stressors.
 The goal of this lab is to better understand the impact of nutritional, hydration, and thermoregulatory interventions on performance and safety.

-The Cognitive Motor Control Lab is part of the Department of Kinesiology at Mississippi State University.
+The Sport and Exercise Psychophysiology Laboratory is part of the Department of Kinesiology at Mississippi State University.
 We are interested in how brain works that underlie cognition and motor behavior.
 We are especially interested in how humans learn motor skills and change movements throughout the lifespan.
 Our research combines behavioral and EEG techniques in a range of populations, including young adults, older adults, individuals with intellectual and developmental disabilities (e.g., Down syndrome, Autism), and patients with movement disorders (e.g., Parkinson’s disease).